-Obtain from management a list of the immediate family members of each board member as defined by LSA-RS 42:1101-1124 (the ethics law), and a list of outside business interests of all board members and employees, as well as their immediate families.
+2. Obtain from management a list of the immediate family members of each board member as defined by LSA-RS 42:1101-1124 (the ethics law).

-Management provided me with the required list including the noted information.
+Management provided me with the requested information.

-3. Obtain from management a listing of all employees paid during the period under examination.
+3. Obtain a list of all employees paid during the period under examination.

-Management provided me with the required list including the noted information.
+Management provided me with the requested information.